-Yes No C8A Does your institution make use of SAT Reasoning Test, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, X degree-seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2006.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT Reasoning Test only
+SAT or ACT

 ACT only

-SAT Reasoning or ACT

-SAT Reasoning and SAT

-Subject Tests

-SAT Reasoning and SAT
+SAT only

-Subject Tests or ACT and SAT
+SAT and SAT Subject Tests or

-subject tests X
+ACT Х

 SAT Subject Tests only